kripson/angularchatsystem/README.md

 1. getuserlist - Gets the list of user.
 Only super receives the list and others get an empty list.
 Usually called after creation of a new user.
 2. Getgroupdetails - Gets the details of the current group being viewed.
 Called after any changes made to the current group being worked with.
 3. Getuserdetails - Gets the details of a user from the database.

+**Database interaction**

+The database interaction with mongo db is asynchronous by nature.
+This can create problems during the communication between server and client.
+To simplify the process, the asynchronous interaction with database was changed to act in a asynchronous way by using promises.

 ## Further help